-The latest Forrester Wave™ report on business to business (B2B) ecommerce solutions for medium-sized organisations, says that on-site software and legacy technology are becoming outdated and less effective.
+The latest Forrester Wave™ report on business to business (B2B) ecommerce solutions for medium-sized organizations, says that on-site software and legacy technology are becoming outdated and less effective.

 We decided to take a look at the key points raised in the report.